iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

+> Revised down to one star.
+App constantly switches to Corona AI (Phase4) rather than the project I wanted to support (Cancer Phase 2).
+Have raised with DreamLab & Vodafone support.
+Additionally, Cancer Phase 2 Project is now getting further from completion every day - now showing 18 days to completion.
+I've lost confidence in what was originally a great idea.<br> :date: __2021-06-26 23:42:52__

+> 1* for ethics recently.
+EVERY time a new release comes, and a new Covid project is added, my choice to support a cancer project is overridden.
+The time in my phone is changed to what the developers want without even the courtesy of a notification.
+If you do not wish us to have a choice of projects be honest and don't offer it in the first place.
+You do a disservice to the projects you divert us away from and mislead people not carefully watching where their donation is sent.
+Disgraceful.<br> :date: __2021-06-25 00:09:29__

 > Useless as the app stops working for no good reason.
 It now does appear to work.
 But for some reason Dreamlab restricts data download to 1gb per month.
 Many have Unlimited data plans so why won't Dreamlab facilitate any amount of data a donor wishes to donate??
 I could if allowed donate 1000gb per month on my mobile tariff.
 Instead it gets to mid-month and my data donation is blocked because I have used 1gb!!
 It costs Dreamlab nothing to receive any amount of data from individual donors<br> :date: __2021-05-26 08:18:07__

 > The App came pre installed.
 It's supposedly using my phone to tackle Covid whilst on charge.
 It seemed petty to uninstall.
 I was not aware that the App served any other function.
 I don't appreciate the little 'Well done' messages.
 They come over as being a bit patronising, considering that I am not actually doing anything.
 My self esteem isn't that low, yet 😄<br> :date: __2021-05-17 09:19:17__